 4. Appoint your external advisors today if you haven’t done so already.
 When a major incident occurs, precious time can be wasted identifying and then retaining external support teams when you are up against a 72 hour notification deadline.
 Lawyers, forensics and PR advisors should ideally be contracted well before they are needed for a live incident.
 Find out more about DLA Piper’s breach response credentials and team.

 5. Insurance: many insurers are now offering cyber insurance.
-However, there is a lack of standardisation in coverage offered.
+However, there is a lack of standardization in coverage offered.
 Limits are often too small for the likely exposure.
 Conditions are often inappropriate such as a requirement for the insured to have fully complied with all applicable laws and its own internal policies which will rarely be the case.
 That said, it is usually possible to negotiate better coverage with carriers in what continues to be a soft insurance market.
 Now is a good time to check the terms of policies and work with your legal team and brokers to ensure that you have the best possible coverage.
 You should clarify with brokers and underwriters what amounts to a notifiable incident to insurers under your policies as again there is no common standard and failing to notify when required may invalidate cover.
 You should also ensure that your insurance policies will cover the costs of your preferred external advisors as many policies will only cover advice from panel advisors.

-GDPR builds on the rights enjoyed by individuals under the current Directive, enhancing existing rights and introducing a new right to data portability.
+GDPR builds on the rights enjoyed by individuals under the previous Directive, enhancing existing rights and introducing a new right to data portability.
 These rights are backed up with provisions making it easier to claim damages for compensation and for consumer groups to enforce rights on behalf of consumers.

 One of the core building blocks of GDPR’s enhanced rights for individuals is the requirement for greater transparency.
 Various information must be provided by controllers to data subjects in a concise, transparent and easily accessible form, using clear and plain language (Article 12(1)).